donb4iu/Kalaxy2/markdown/websites_generation/dauxio_kalaxy2.md

 ## Issues

 1. Git Pages won't display the pages in a directory named **Documentation**
+1. relative reference to an MD will cause the build to fail if the referenced MD has not yet generated a doc subdirectory/file.
+Requires MD reference to be created after letting daux first create the docs (2 steps)

 ## Automatic Generation - Step 1